Can ‘Friends With Benefits’ Really Work? 15 Rules for Mess-Free Arrangement

 15. Don’t forget why you started

 At the end of the day, friends with benefits relationships are about sex.
 Make sure that you and your friend are having fun sex together!
-FWB relationships are also a great way to explore different types of sex and to get creative.
+FWB relationships are a great way to explore different types of sex and to get creative.
+Focus on the fun and carefree part of the relationship and make sure that your needs are being met in the bedroom!

 Start being honest with yourself and your love needs, download Relish to get started on your relationship and self-love journey.
 Get full access to our expert relationship coaches, therapist approved quizzes, and more free for one week.